vjrantal/SCAMP/README.md

 ### Step 6:  Configure the Scamp Application to use your Azure Active Directory tenant

 1. TODO:
-2. Open the solution in Visual Studio 2015 CTP 6
+2. Open the solution in Visual Studio 2015 RC
 3. In the Projects -> ScampAPI -> Properties folder, create a file: **launchSettings.json**: